 There’s a clear focus on international clients.
 Such services usually extend beyond banking and wealth management, including tax advisory, accounting, trust services, estate planning, financing, asset protection, and more.
 We dive more into these topics in our other banking articles in our private banking archives.

-Put simply, if you require international planning, asset management, and trust services, you probably have enough money to open bank accounts in Switzerland.
-Or even the option to consider other alternatives including a Monaco bank account.
+Put simply, if you require international planning, asset management, and trust services, you probably have enough money to open bank accounts in Switzerland or even the option to consider other sophisticated banking hubs including a Monaco bank account.

-By now, it should be clear that opening a bank account in Switzerland is often reserved for wealthy individuals, families, and entities that can make sizable deposits.
+Opening a bank account in Switzerland is often reserved for wealthy individuals, families, and entities that make sizable deposits.

-But, what is sizable?
+What is a sizable deposit?
 And what is expected after an initial deposit is made?
 Let’s explore these and other considerations to determine who should open a bank account in Switzerland.

-As discussed in previous articles, private banking typically requires minimum deposits in the range of US $500,000 to US $3mm, depending on the country, bank, and banker.
+Private banking typically requires minimum deposits in the range of USD 500,000 to USD 3,000,000.
+This does depend on the country, bank, and banker.

-Of course, deposit requirements can be lower if you’re considering less traditional private banking hubs such as Andorra, Isle of Man, or Panama.
-Check these countries if you are looking to open a private bank account with US $100,000 to US $300,000.
+Deposit requirements, of course, are lower if you’re looking at less traditional private banking hubs such as Andorra, Isle of Man, or Panama.
+Check out these countries if you are looking to open a private bank account with USD 100,000 to USD 300,000.

 Banks Investment Management Services